-The anniversary book launch for Inside the Ivory Tower: Narratives of Women of Colour Surviving and Thriving in British Academia was hosted by Bournemouth University (BU) on Friday 5th October.
+The anniversary book launch for Inside the Ivory Tower was hosted by Bournemouth University (BU) on Friday 5th October 2018.

-BU’s leadership turned out in force, to mark not only the 1st anniversary of the publication of the best-selling book, but the event also marked the 70th Windrush Anniversary and the UN International Decade for People of African Descent.
+BU’s leadership turned out in force, to mark not only the 1st anniversary of the publication of the best-selling book, but the event also marked the 70th Windrush Anniversary.

 Chair of the Board, Professor Richard Conder, who opened the evening was joined by Vice Chancellor Professor John Vinney, Deputy Vice Chancellor Professor Tim McIntyre-Bhatty and Director of Finance, Dr Graham Beards.
 Demonstrating their commitment and support for race equality, the university leadership sat in the front row and stayed for the entire evening, which ended after 10pm.